Dog Trainer For Prescott, Phoenix, Flagstaff AZ

 I can relate to the struggles with your dog!
 Let me tell you my struggles before I was a dog trainer!
 Until now, I never had a truly obedient dog.
 As a kid, we had hyper dogs that we never knew what to do with and just let them "grow out of it".
 In the 90's, I raised a Rottweiler named A.Z. from a puppy and had no idea what I was doing!
 She chewed walls, carpet, furniture, SO many shoes, mouthed our arms until we were bleeding and jumped on people.
 She "grew out of it" but I shake my head thinking about all of the sour apple we used on her!
 I used a harness on Mesha because she pulled me down the street so bad she sounded like she would choke herself out!
 Jackson was 105 lbs and would lunge and bark at people in the street when we went for walks!
 Yikes!
 I wish I would have known then what I know now!

-I've been a dog trainer for over three years and have trained hundreds of dogs; all ages, breeds and sizes.
-I am a member of the International Association of Canine Professionals.
+I've been a dog trainer for 4.5 years and have trained hundreds of dogs; all ages, breeds and sizes.
+I am a Professional Member of the International Association of Canine Professionals.

-My husbands name is Robb and we have two Rottweilers, Dexter and Mesha.
-We own a camper and like to take the dogs to where it's cooler during the summer.
+My husbands name is Robb and we have three Rottweilers, Dexter, Mesha, Tuesday and a chijack mix, Hurley.
+Dexter, Tuesday and Hurley are active participants in my training business.
+Mesha is 11 and has no interest.
 Robb and I are country swing dancers and have been in two music videos.
 You can see them here: https://www.youtube.com/watch?v=Iey2RRDUjig and here: https://www.youtube.com/watch?v=mAz0vkRBsjM.
 We travel to Nashville often for the live music, dancing and to re-visit our wedding location!
 My husband is not involved in my training.
-He does however give me his full support, provide distractions when I need them and has fully transformed my garage into a working kennel.
+He does however give me his full support, provide distractions when I need them and supported me so much that we custom built our home to accomodate my business.
 You can read more about that here.

 I foster and train rescue dogs for Shelly at Rotten Rottie Rescue and am a volunteer for Lost Dogs Arizona, a non-profit organization that helps reunite lost dogs with their owners.
 After losing Jackson, our rottweiler, to heartworm disease, I started a Facebook heartworm awareness page called Jackson's Heart.